This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Preheat the oven to 400 degrees F and place the salmon in an oven safe baking dish (I use a 2 ½ quart oval roaster).
+- Preheat the oven to 400โ and place the salmon in an oven safe baking dish (I use a 2ยฝ quart oval roaster).

-- In a small bowl, whisk together the honey, coconut aminos, garlic, ginger, rice vinegar, sesame seeds and sesame oil until well combined.
+- In a small bowl, whisk together the honey, coconut aminos, vinegar, garlic, ginger, sesame seeds, and sesame oil until well combined.

 - Pour the sauce over the salmon.
-Sprinkle the top with scallions, the salt, and pepper.
+Sprinkle the top with scallions, salt, and pepper.

 - Transfer to the oven and bake the salmon for 10 minutes.
-After 10 minutes, carefully baste the salmon (spoon the sauce over the top of the salmon).
+After 10 minutes, carefully baste the salmon with the sauce.
 Continue cooking until the salmon is cooked through and flakes easily with a fork, 8 to 10 more minutes.

 - Remove the salmon from the oven and let cool for 5 minutes.
 Meanwhile, spoon the sauce again over the top of the salmon and garnish with toasted sesame seeds and scallions, if desired.